Willamette, Revisited

 We stand up, and his smile goes away.
 He can’t find his phone–it must have fallen out during our wrestling match.

-We search, and as we scan the sand, the world shifts from boyish exuberance to teenage degeneracy.
+We search, and as we scan the sand, the vibe shifts from boyish exuberance to teenage degeneracy.

 I watch fifteen year old girls walk up to random boys, desperate for someone to make out with them.
 I stumble past a kid lying on a bush at the edges of the party, staring into nothing, unresponsive to his surroundings.
-Overwhelming waves of weed smoke make it hard to even breathe, much less look for a phone.
+Overwhelming clouds of weed smoke make it hard to even breathe, much less find a phone.
 There are now multiple fights at once, and what once sounded like yells of excitement now sound like jeers and whistles.

 Off to my right, there’s a disturbance in the crowd as people’s bodies move away from a patch of sand.
 I walk over, hoping it’s my friend’s phone.
 But it isn’t.
 Instead, there’s a kid who looks around 16, waving something around.
 He points it at me, and asks if I’ve seen a holster.
 I shake my head, confused.
 And then finally I realize what he’s holding.